AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-cdc-2024.md

 </center>

 <p align="justify">
-Competition registration is free of cost and is seperate from the conference registration itself.
-The above form is only for competition registration, and for orientation and information sessions.
-Although you can participate in the F1TENTH Sim Racing League without attending the conference, we strongly encourage all competition participants to attent the conference in person.
+Registration for the Sim Racing League is seperate from the Physical Racing League and the conference registrations themselves.
+The above form signs you up only for the Sim Racing League, and for its orientation and information sessions.
+Although you can participate in the Sim Racing League without attending the conference, we strongly encourage all competition participants to attent the conference in person.
 This will help you connect with the broader AutoDRIVE and F1TENTH communities, and you can also witness/participate in the physical F1TENTH autonomous racing competition!
 </p>

 <p align="justify">